dhaval-techgeek/myob-coding-test/README.md

 2. Compile the code and generate two artifacts under `target` folder.
 The artifacts are JAR file: `myob-payslip-generator.jar` and `myob-payslip-generator-jar-with-dependencies.jar`.
 These Jar files are with and without third-party dependencies, respectively.

 To run the artifact:
-1. The artifact named 'myob-payslip-generator-jar-with-dependencies.jar' is the one which is an executable artifact.
+1. The artifact named `myob-payslip-generator-jar-with-dependencies.jar` is the one which is an executable artifact.
 Use below command to execute artifact:

 `java -jar myob-payslip-generator-jar-with-dependencies.jar <<INPUT_FILE_LOCATION>> <<OUTPUT_FILE_LOCATION>>`